Not Just for Sundays

 The easiest way to become part of a church community is to get involved.
 From social outreach to Bible study and more, we offer many opportunities to deepen relationships both inside our walls and out in the community.
 Drop in at any time to learn more about how each group operates.
 We can’t wait to meet you!

-Absolutely all are welcome!
+Free and all are welcome!

 When you arrive, friendly greeters will welcome you.
 If you have a few extra minutes, grab a cup of coffee and a Bogart’s Doughnut, and join folks in the commons area for conversation.